-Trophy Lake is a name we gave to a chain of 5 lakes, which are all accessible from the outpost camp.
-When guests specially ask for Trophy Northern Pike, this is where we send them.
-Guests have access to Rainbow Lake, Bug Lake, Lower Bug Lake, Clear Lake and Insect Lake.
+Trophy Lake is a name we gave to a chain of five lakes, which are all accessible from the outpost camp.
+When guests specially ask for trophy Northern Pike, this is where we send them.
+Guests have access to Rainbow Lake, Bug Lake, Lower Bug Lake, Clear Lake, and Insect Lake.
 All five lakes have great Pike structure with weedy bays and weedy humps that slide off into deeper water.
 All these lakes have excellent Northern Pike fishing with one of the lakes having outstanding Walleye fishing.
 You will catch Pike of all sizes and in great numbers with guest reporting 40 to 60 Pike in a day.
 The biggest Northerns in the past few years have been coming out of Insect Lake.
 When you fish Insect Lake, you will not catch small Pike because they have all been eaten.
 Insect Lake is a lake where you may only catch 10 Pike in a day but they will all be big.
-Guests have been catching and releasing Trophy Northern Pike up to 48 inches.
-A 48-inch Pike is usually around 25-pounds with a proportionate girth.
+Guests have been catching and releasing trophy Northern Pike in excess of 50 inches.
+A 50 inch Pike is usually around 25 lbs with a proportionate girth.
 We know there are bigger ones there.

-Kitty Hawk Lake has good Northern Pike fishing but it's known more for its Walleye and Lake Trout fishing.
-You will catch your fare share of Pike in the 3 to 5-pound range but it's not a lake that we send guests to when they are looking for hot Pike action or a big Trophy Pike.
+Kitty Hawk Lake has good Northern Pike fishing but is better known for Walleyes and Lake Trout.
+In fact, it’s stuffed with Walleyes and Lake Trout of varying sizes.
+You will catch your fair share of Pike in the 3 to 5 lb range, but if you are looking for large, hot Pike action we’ll send you to our Trophy Lake Outpost.

 This lake is stuffed with Pike and Walleyes of every size.
-It's known for being a hot Walleye lake but there are tons of Pike in there.
-You can catch Pike of every size and there are some Monsters in there with guest catching Pike in the 25 to 40-inch range.
-Pike average in the 24"-30" range.
+It’s known for being a hot Walleye lake but there are tons of Pike in there.
+You can catch Pike of every size and there are some Monsters in there with guest catching Pike in the 25 to 40 inch range.
+Pike average in the 24 to 30 inch range.
 Guests have caught Pike up to 42 inches.
-It's hard to give credit to Hy-vee in regards to the Pike fishing because most guests that go into this lake concentrate on the fat Walleyes.
+It’s hard to give credit to Hyvee Lake in regards to the Pike fishing because most guests that go into this lake concentrate on the fat Walleyes.